pivotal/docs-tap/cli-plugins/build-service/command-reference/tanzu_build-service.hbs.md

 # tanzu build-service

-The Build Service CLI plug-in is a plugin you use to interact with Tanzu Build Service CRDs.
+The Build Service CLI plug-in is a plug-in you use to interact with Tanzu Build Service CRDs.

 ## Options